lizmat/raku-all-modules/ugexe/P6TCI/README.md

 ######Combined test run

 * Option to use rakudobrew to test multiple `$ENV{BACKEND}` in one job.
-Current build times for JVM and Parrot make this impossible for the time being.
+Current build times for JVM make this not always possible.